dart-lang/site-www/README.md

 - [Validate Your Changes](#validate-your-changes)
 - [Set Up Your Local Environment](#set-up-your-local-environment-and-serve-changes)

+## Introduction

+Dart is a modern, open-source programming language developed by Google.
+It is designed for building high-performance, scalable web, mobile, and desktop applications.
+Additionally, Dart offers a unique combination of productivity, performance, and flexibility, making it suitable for a wide range of development tasks.

 The documentation site for the [Dart programming language](https://dart.dev), built with [Eleventy][] and hosted on [Firebase][].